-Mapúa is the first school in Southeast Asia to obtain accreditation from ABET, a US-based non-profit, nongovernmental agency that accredits college and university programs in applied and natural science, computing, engineering, and engineering technology.
-To date, Mapúa has the most number of ABET-accredited programs for a single campus in the country, with 11 of its engineering programs accredited by ABET's Engineering Accreditation Commission (EAC) and three of its computing programs accredited by ABET's Computing Accreditation Commission (CAC).

-Mapúa also has the most number of engineering programs (Chemical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Electronics Engineering, Environmental and Sanitary Engineering, and Mechanical Engineering; Information Technology) recognized as Centers of Excellence by the Philippine Commission Higher on Education.
+It is the first school in Southeast Asia to obtain accreditation from the United States-based ABET (www.abet.org).
+Currently, 11 of its engineering programs and three of its computing programs are accredited by ABET's Engineering Accreditation Commission and Computing Accreditation Commission, respectively.
+It also has the most number of engineering programs (Chemical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Electronics Engineering, Environmental and Sanitary Engineering, and Mechanical Engineering; Information Technology) recognized as Centers of Excellence by the Philippine Commission Higher on Education.

 The University's strong academic foundation ensures its graduates are of high caliber taking lead roles in the global arena.
-To date, it has produced 374 topnotchers across 11 of national professional licensure examinations since 2000.
+To date, it has produced over 370 topnotchers across 11 of national professional licensure examinations since 2000.
 Its students are also prepared for the world of practice through their exposure to international on-the-job trainings, and research and development undertakings, which are achieved through the University's continuous forming of international linkages with prestigious companies and universities.